leonmoonen/zotero-tweaks/README.md

 The folder `lookup_engines` contains my configuration of lookup engines, and a Makefile to install it (after making a backup of the previous version).

+NOTE: to prevent issues, it's best to exit Zotero, run `make install` and then start Zotero again.